 Since Coventry became a Marmot City in 2013, there has been progress in outcomes across health and across society.
 There have been improvements in school readiness at age 5, health outcomes, life satisfaction, employment and reductions in crime in priority locations.
 A number of innovative projects and initiatives have been set up which are starting to yield positive results for the people of Coventry.

-In March 2016, Professor Sir Michael Marmot, Director of the Institute of Health Equity at University College London, Dr Ann Marie Connolly, Director of Health Equity and Impact at Public Health England and Councillor Ann Lucas, Leader of Coventry City Council as well as partners across Coventry City Council, West Midlands Police, West Midlands Fire Service, Coventry and Rugby Clinical Commissioning Group, Voluntary Action Coventry and the Coventry and Warwickshire Chamber of Commerce committed to work together as a Marmot City for a further three years.
+In 2019, Professor Sir Michael Marmot, Director of the Institute of Health Equity at University College London, Dr Ann Marie Connolly, Director of Health Equity and Impact at Public Health England and Councillor Ann Lucas, Leader of Coventry City Council as well as partners across Coventry City Council, West Midlands Police, West Midlands Fire Service, Coventry and Rugby Clinical Commissioning Group, Voluntary Action Coventry and the Coventry and Warwickshire Chamber of Commerce committed to work together as a Marmot City.
+The key areas that the Marmot Partnership Group will focus on are children and young people, and ensuring all residents benefit from good economic growth in the city.
+Following the impact of COVID19 on the city, the Marmot Partnership is also prioritising the effect on BAME communities.